Snapping Turtle (Chelydra serpentina)

 by Jeff LeClere

+Species of Greatest Conservation Need.
 LEGAL to take with a valid fishing license.
 These turtles may be trapped, taken by hand, hook and line, turtle hook throughout Iowa.
-The possesion limit 100 pounds for live and 50 pounds for dressed turtles.
+The possession limit 100 pounds for live and 50 pounds for dressed turtles.

-This is Iowas largest turtle species (unless one considers the alligator snapping turtle).
+This is Iowa’s largest turtle species.
 Average adult size is from 9 to 14 inches carapace length.
-Unlike most of Iowas aquatic turtle species, male snapping turtles grow larger than females.
+Unlike most of Iowa’s aquatic turtle species, male snapping turtles grow larger than females.
 The males also have their cloacal openings positioned past the margin of their carapace edge.
 The strong, well developed carapace is brown, olive gray or black, but may be obscured by mud or algae.
 There are three lengthwise keels down the carapace.
 These are prominent in young specimens, but are obscure or absent in adults.
 The marginals are smooth on all sides except the rear in which they become like jagged teeth in feeling and appearance.
 The plastron is small resulting in a large amount of flesh exposed on the underside.

 Snapping turtles may be quite variable when it comes to skin coloration, especially in immature turtles.
 They may be light brown to almost yellow , rusty orange, or reddish.
 The throat, limbs and ventral surface (including tail) are where this coloration is richest.
 These colors may be an enhancement due to diet, water quality, or soil type.
 However, adults found in the same body of water rarely exhibit these colors. adults are usually brown, gray, or nearly black.
 Neonate snapping turtles are very dark with some white flecking.